Echo State Condition at the Critical Point: Introduction

-The paper is organized in the following way: The following sections are intended to motivate the the concept of critical neural networks and how they are related to memory compression.
-This part is relatively large in size because it seems important to argue for principle value of critical ESNs.
+The intentions of the following sections of the paper are to motivate the concept of critical neural networks and explain how they are related to memory compression.
+These intentions comprise a relatively large part of the paper because it seems important to argue for the principle value of critical ESNs.
 Sect. \ref{sec:motivation} introduces the concept of reservoir computing and also defines important variables for the following sections.
-Sect. \ref{sec:lyapunov} uses the concept of Lyapunov coefficients in order to suggest a clear definition for critical reservoirs which can be used analytically on candidate reservoirs.
-Sect. \ref{sec:esn} introduces echo state networks (ESNs).
+An important feature is that Lyapunov coefficients are reviewed in order to suggest a clear definition for critical reservoirs that can be used analytically on candidate reservoirs.
 Sect. \ref{sec:create} describes how critical one neuron reservoirs can be designed and also introduces the concept of extending to large networks.
-Sect. \ref{sec:limit} explains why the critical ESNs are not covered by J\"ager's proof.
+Sect. \ref{sec:limit} explains why the critical ESNs are not covered by Jaeger's proof.
 The actual proof for the echo state condition can be found in sect. \ref{sec:proof}.
 Certain aspects of the proof have been transferred to the appendix.